Best Route Planning Software For Businesses in 2025

 Onfleet bills itself as a “complete toolkit for last mile delivery”.
 They offer the full set of features you’d hope to find in delivery management software, as well as an automatic driver assignment feature that makes it a good option for on-demand courier businesses.
 There’s also a live chat option inside the driver app, which dispatchers and drivers love.

-Route optimization was included as a paid add-on in 2016, and it’s now standard on all price tiers.
-Unfortunately the route planning functions are very difficult to use.
+Unfortunately Onfleet’s route planning functions are very difficult to use.
 The interface doesn’t show actual routes, just a collection of pins; and there’s no color coding, so users can’t tell one route from another.
 Combined with the lack of metrics, this made it impossible for us to tell how good Onfleet’s routes actually were.
 The lack of a timeline view also makes it difficult for dispatchers to monitor progress in real time.

 Onfleet has a fuller feature set than Routific or Circuit, including barcode scanning.
 But the steep learning curve, combined with its high cost, make Onfleet more suitable for mid-market to enterprise-level companies.